 2009 Daniel H. Wagner Prize

-Application of Approximate Dynamic Programming to Model Fleet Operations
+Approximate Dynamic Programming to Model Fleet Operations at Schneider National

 CASTLE Lab is pleased to announce that a project involving the adaptation of approximate dynamic programming to model fleet operations at Schneider National received the 2009 Daniel H. Wagner Prize, given by the College for the Practice of Management Science at Informs.
 The Wagner prize recognizes the development of new methodology in the context of real-world applications.